Find out about group and divisional VAT registration and the forms you should use to apply.

 2.7 How EORI applies to VAT groups

-An Economic Operator Registration and Identification (EORI) number is a unique number valid throughout the EU which is assigned by a customs authority in a member state to economic operators (businesses) or persons.
-An economic operator would need to register for customs purposes in a member state to be able to obtain an EORI number.
-This number is then used by the business in all communications with any EU customs authorities where customs identifier is required.
+An Economic Operator Registration and Identification (EORI) number is a unique number valid throughout the UK and EU which is assigned by a customs authority in an EU member state to economic operators (businesses) or persons.
+An economic operator would need to register for customs purposes in an EU member state to be able to obtain an EORI number.
+This number is then used by the business in all communications with any UK or EU customs authorities where customs identifier is required.

 For EORI purposes, all members of a VAT group are treated as legal entities in their own right.
 But it is only group members who import or export commercial goods that will require an EORI number.